 Working with the environment

-Jenkins Pipeline exposes environment variables via the global variable env, which is available from anywhere within a Jenkinsfile.
+Jenkins Pipeline automatically exposes and provides a value for a set of environment variables via the global variable env, which is available from anywhere within a Jenkinsfile.
 The full list of environment variables accessible from within Jenkins Pipeline is documented at http://localhost:8080/pipeline-syntax/globals#env, assuming a Jenkins controller is running on localhost:8080, and includes:

 BUILD_ID